honhwa/lhq/DotNet/Nuget/NetCore.Localization/readme.txt

 This Nuget package contains support for ASP.NET Core platform.

 This library is required to successfully use C# classes generated from Visual Studio Extension - 'Localization HQ Editor'.
-Visual Studio Extension - 'Localization HQ Editor' is required for this library to be usefull.
+Visual Studio Extension - 'Localization HQ Editor' is required for this library to be useful.

 For example how to use this library, you can: